 But since the huts come with a coupld of buckets of lichen, staying in bed and treat the reindeer is the best thing to do.

 Spending the night with the reindeer is an experience I’ll never forget.
 If you’re looking for a romantic getaway, a special escape into nature surrounded by the National Park and a cozy night in a unique place – I can’t recommend this more.
+A great place to meet reindeer when in Helsinki!
 Thank you to the lovely team at Nuuksio Reindeer Park for making this possible and a truly memorable night away from home.

 All photos by Kristof Minnaert & Kathrin Deter